sarahciston/codingcare/posts/0critintro.md

 Broadly we call these data subjects.
 I distinguish between data subjects, whose information is captured in datasets that train machine learning models, and data subjectees, who are interpellated by and bear the impact of those models when implemented as part of AI systems.
 In the sovereignty sense, we are all subjects of the Data State, and we are all subject to its gaze as data subjectees.

->**"A feminism of the Broken Machine focuses on and uses the logic of the machines to highlight current power dynamics that are otherwise hard to pinpoint.
-The Broken Machine uncovers and incites new power moves."** @sharmaManifestoBrokenMachine2020

->"being challenged by the machine world is one of patriarchy’s deepest fears. [...]
-We must begin with the knowledge that new technologies will not simply redistribute power equitably within already established hierarchies of difference.
+>"We must begin with the knowledge that new technologies will not simply redistribute power equitably within already established hierarchies of difference.
 The idea that they will is the stuff of utopian naivete and technological determinism that got us here to begin with.
 The Broken Machine should not be understood as a new technology.
-It is not an upgrade to an older model or a feminist design solution. @sharmaManifestoBrokenMachine2020
+It is not an upgrade to an older model or a feminist design solution." @sharmaManifestoBrokenMachine2020